Seattle investment group agrees to buy senior living chain

 Terms of the deal, expected to close later this summer, were not disclosed.

 Columbia Pacific, whose management team has extensive experience in the senior housing sector, will be acquiring 55 currently existing Hawthorn communities as well as 24 more under development, according to the investment firm.
-It will also be taking on Hawthorn’s management and construction businesses.
+Most of Hawthorn’s housing units are categorized as “independent living” with a small portion for assisted living or memory care.

 Hawthorn currently has one senior housing community in this state, in Puyallup.